 |||A. J. Kenyon, “Recent developments in rare-earth doped materials for optoelectronics”, Prog.
 Quantum Electron.
 26, 225 (2002)|

 |||M. J. F. Digonnet, Rare-Earth-Doped Fiber Lasers and Amplifiers, 2nd edn., CRC Press, Boca Raton, FL (2001)|

-See also: rare-earth-doped fibers, gain media, laser crystals, neodymium-doped gain media, ytterbium-doped gain media, erbium-doped gain media, solid-state lasers, transition-metal-doped gain media, laser crystals versus glasses, fibers, fluoride fibers, doping concentration, Spotlight article 2014-06-27
+See also: rare-earth-doped fibers, gain media, laser crystals, neodymium-doped gain media, ytterbium-doped gain media, erbium-doped gain media, solid-state lasers, transition-metal-doped gain media, laser crystals versus glasses, fibers, fluoride fibers, doping concentration, The Photonics Spotlight 2014-06-27

 and other articles in the category optical materials